yasirusama61/ChestXRay-Disease-Classification-YOLOv8/README.md

 - **Hybrid Approach:** Combine YOLO for detection with **ResNet/EfficientNet for classification**.
 - **Data Augmentation:** Experiment with **mixup augmentation** to improve generalization.

+## 📊 Class-Conditional Augmentation for Imbalanced YOLO Multilabel Dataset

+The ChestXDet10 dataset contains strong class imbalance across multiple disease labels.
+To address this, we implemented **class-conditional augmentation** during YOLO format preprocessing to improve model generalization, especially on underrepresented classes.

+### ✅ What We Did

+- Calculated the number of training images per class label.
+- Set a **target image count** (`2000 per class`) to balance minority classes.
+- Identified underrepresented classes and selected images containing them.
+- Applied **Albumentations-based augmentations** to those images:
+  - Horizontal flips
+  - Random brightness & contrast
+  - Small-angle rotation
+  - CLAHE (contrast enhancement for medical images)
+- Saved the **augmented images** and generated corresponding YOLO label files.
+  - Each label kept a full-image bounding box: `class_id 0.5 0.5 1.0 1.0`

+### 📁 Output

+Augmented images and `.txt` label files are saved directly into the `train/images` and `train/labels` directories inside the YOLO dataset structure.

+This ensures class distribution is much more balanced before training, resulting in better recall and overall performance on rare pathologies.